BharathKumarRavichandran/responser/README.md

 [![PRs Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](http://makeapullrequest.com) [![made-with-python](https://img.shields.io/badge/made%20with-python-blue.svg)](https://www.python.org/) [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-Responser is a python package to convert normal strings, objects and other data to REST API response format and to JSON format.
+Responser is a python package to convert normal strings, objects and other data to REST API response convention and in JSON format.

 ## Usage

 ### `Responser`
 -----------------------------------------

-Responser is a python package to convert normal strings, objects and other data to REST API response format and to JSON format.
+Responser is a python package to convert normal strings, objects and other data to REST API response convention and in JSON format.

 This function follows the following JSON structure.